 With respect to option 2, it's discouraging to think that education could be seen as such a minor part of the mission of the organization that the leadership would pay no attention to it, or at least have no impact on it.

 With respect to option 3, I thought that Oreskes and Conway made a pretty compelling case.
-Although the book is being marketed to the public, it is a serious work of well-documented scholarship, not a journalistic treatment.
+Although the book is being marketed to the public, it is a serious work of well-documented scholarship.
 Oreskes is a respected historian of science, with an undergraduate degree in geology from Imperial College, a PhD in history of science from Stanford, and current positions as professor of history and provost at UC San Diego.
 On the other hand, William Nierenberg's son, Nicholas Nierenberg, has a blog and a paper in which he makes the case that "Oreskes got the story wrong" with respect to global warming.

 On balance, I incline towards option 2: that the leader of the Institution had no impact on the education program.

 As my current institution, Lamont-Doherty Earth Observatory, begins a search for a new director, I wonder: is that way it should be?

 Oreskes, N., Conway, E. M., and Shindell, M., 2008, From Chicken Little to Dr. Pangloss: William Nierenberg, Global Warming, and the Social Deconstruction of Knowledge: Historical Studies in the Natural Sciences, v.
 38, no. 1, p.
 109-152.

 Oreskes, N., and Conway, E. M., 2010, Merchants of Doubt,Bloomsbury Press, 368 p.